NotBoringCompany/hashland-api/docs/ci-cd-workflow.md

 ## Development Workflow

 The development workflow is triggered when:
-- Code is pushed to the `development` branch
+- Code is pushed to the `dev` branch
-- A pull request is created targeting the `development` branch
+- A pull request is created targeting the `dev` branch
 - Code is tagged with 'development'
 - The workflow is manually triggered